javedsalman/RAMI-VIZ/README.md

-# RAMI4.0-VIZ
+# RAMI4.0-VIZ for Smart Manufacturing Ecosystems
 RAMI4.0 Visualizations

-# Smart Manufacturing Ecosystem Configurations

 This repository contains JSON templates that are crucial for setting up the configuration of smart manufacturing ecosystems.
 These configurations are designed to map out the RAMI 4.0 Cube dimensions and to define the interactions between different microsystems within the ecosystem.

-## RAMI 4.0 Cube Configuration
+## RAMI 4.0 Cube Configuration and System of Microsystems Interaction Matrix Configuration

 The following JSON structure represents the configuration of the RAMI 4.0 Cube which outlines the dimensions and coordinates of various microsystems.